casasin/htools3_extension/docs/_batch/set-data.md

 </div>

 <div class='col' markdown='1'>
+import glyph set
+: import glyph set from `.enc` file

 glyph set
+: edit glyph set as a space-separated list

+export glyph set
+: export glyph set to `.enc` file

+create missing glyphs
+: create glyphs if they don’t exist in the font

+delete remaining glyphs
+: delete all glyphs which are not in the glyph set

+apply glyph set
-: define a glyph set to apply to the selected fonts
+: apply the glyph set to the selected fonts

+preflight
+: simulate the action before applying it
 </div>

 </div>